wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.0.6 - Released on 21 January 2026 =
+= 3.1.0 - Released on 26 May 2026 =
-* Shift : Few General settings moved on Layout Settings
-* New   : Compatibility with latest WP(6.9) & WC(10.4.3)
+* New : Compatibility with latest WC ( 10.7.0 ) and WP ( 7.0 )
+* New : UI/UX dashboard layout changes
+* New : UI/UX Membership templates changes